 Hearing Rehabilitation will include:

-- Perceptual training to improve speech perception and communication, and
+• Perceptual training to enhance communication and speech perception, and

 References: